 We take important procedural measures to make sure that no bad data creeps into our data management process and affects the quality and reliability of our product.
 Our quality control measures include:

-- Identifying the set of rules that govern the content/context specific needs
+- Identifying the set of rules that govern the content/context-specific needs

 - Cleansing and deduplicating data